mollyj13/Articles/Articles.md

 We can, however, see a group of 1,000 elephants and say: **The** elephants are large!
 We can do this because we are making generalizations about a group of elephants that both the speaker and listener know.

-We also use **the** to talk about things that are part of everyday life.

->
-Example: The bus.
-Here we aren't talking about one specific bus, but a common experience that we all share.
->

 ##Quiz
 ###Choose the correct article for the following nouns: